-In this seminar students will address the multiple schools of debate concerning the causes of conflict and war.
-The increasingly controversial are of peacekeeping, peace-making and peace enforcement will be reviewed with an eye toward lessons learned.
+In this seminar students will address a number of schools of thought and debates concerning the causes of inter and intra-state conflicts.
+The increasingly controversial topics of peacekeeping, peace-making and peace enforcement will be reviewed with an eye toward lessons learned.
 Transnational forces, including non-governmental organizations will be investigated.
-Finally the important concept of multilateral diplomacy as a tool to avoid conflict in the international system will be examined.
+Finally, the important concept of multilateral diplomacy as a tool used to avoid conflict in the international system will be examined.